aka: South Paw

-- In Harry Turtledove's Tales of the Fox series, the main character is left-handed, and he remarks that it makes it easier to get around enemy shields for a couple of reasons.
+- Downplayed in Harry Turtledove's Tales of the Fox series: the main character is left-handed, and he remarks that it makes it easier to get around enemy shields for a couple of reasons.

-- In The Silmarillion, Maedhros learns to wield to his sword with his left-hand after a Life or Limb Decision.
-He becomes even more deadly afterwards (though this is probably for psychological reasons than anything physical.)
+- Parodied in The Silmarillion: Maedhros learns to wield his sword with his left hand after a Life or Limb Decision.
+He becomes even more deadly afterwards (though this is probably for psychological reasons more than anything physical.)

 - Alanna from the Tortall Universe deliberately practices at using her sword left-handed after her right arm is injured during training to become a knight.
 She keeps up the ambidextrous sword usage even after she's healed, which becomes a Chekhov's Skill in a duel against the Big Bad.

 - Orm, the main character from The Long Ships, is left-handed as a result of rowing a starboard oar on a slave galley for five years.
 It is commented upon when he duels, that this makes shieldwork more difficult both for him and the right-handed man he's fighting.

 - Margin Play: The protagonist, Amber Eckert, is a lefty, although that fact is never specifically mentioned.
 There are plenty of clues though, starting in the very first chapter when she carries a rolled-up newspaper in her left hand as she approaches an Angry Guard Dog.
 It becomes rather important late in the book.